Marcus Crandell: Playoffs

+Grey Cup

 Coaching career

 Crandell was hired by the Roughriders as an offensive assistant on July 7, 2009.

 In 2011, he became the Offensive Coordinator of the Edmonton Eskimos.
 He was demoted to quarterbacks coach midway through the 2012 season and did not return to the Eskimos coaching staff in 2013.

 For the 2014 season, Crandell joined the expansion Ottawa Redblacks as their quarterbacks coach.
 He became the offensive coordinator of the University of Saskatchewan Huskies in 2017.